 The Frenchmen Hotel is located in the hip and artsy Faubourg Marigny section of New Orleans.
 It’s a bit farther away from the main attractions but is a must-see for any Mardi Gras vacation.
 You have access to some of the city’s best music and affordable drinks and cuisine.
 Private balconies overlook the quaint district for a personalized experience.

 The French Quarter is the place to be for tourists during Mardi Gras, and Chateau LeMoyne offers a covetable historic hotel experience in this neighborhood.
-Thanks to management from the Holiday Inn, the interior of the hotel feels fresh and new while also maintaining some original details, such as the rustic brick walls.
+Thanks to management from the Holiday Inn, the interior of the hotel feels fresh and new while also maintaining some original details, such as the rustic brick walls complimenting the overall charm.

 Bourbon Orleans Hotel

-The elegant Bourbon Orleans Hotel is centrally located off of Jackson Square in the French Quarter, placing you in an ideal location to pick your experience.
+The elegant Bourbon Orleans Hotel is centrally located off of Jackson Square in the French Quarter, placing you in an ideal location.
 The debauchery of Bourbon Street isn’t too far away, but more low-key, family-friendly Mardi Gras events are also on offer closer to the riverfront.

 The Whitney Hotel